 Chemical Oceanography, Isotope geochemistry, Analytical chemistry

-I am a chemical oceanographer who focuses on isotope biogeochemistry to elucidate methane dynamics within the oceanic system as well as across other earth systems.
-I am driven to conduct this research by a desire to quantify feedbacks associated with global climate change.
-The oceanic methane system is not only the largest global methane reservoir, but one of the largest global carbon reservoirs.
+Dr. Kessler and his lab investigate chemical oceanography with an emphasis on isotope biogeochemistry to elucidate methane and carbon dioxide dynamics within the oceanic system as well as across other Earth systems.
+He is driven to conduct this research by a desire to quantify feedbacks associated with global climate change.
+The oceanic methane and carbon dioxide systems are not only the largest global reservoirs of these greenhouse gases in active exchange with the atmosphere, but some of the largest global carbon reservoirs.
 In addition, the oceanic methane system is a dynamic, metastable, and relatively unexplored reservoir that has the potential for large and explosive feedbacks with climate due to the potency of methane as a greenhouse gas.
-My research strives to quantify sources, sinks and fluxes of oceanic methane using analytical chemistry measurements with particular emphasis on stable and radiocarbon isotopes.
-These measurements are then used in regional geochemical models to quantify methane’s biogeochemical dynamics.
-In past projects, these techniques were used to study methane geochemistry in the Gulf of Mexico, Alaskan Arctic, Bering Sea, Cariaco Basin, Black Sea, and Southern California Bight to determine 1) whether methane was formed by biological, abiological (e.g. serpentization) or thermogenic processes, 2) what the present-day fluxes of methane are from sediments, methane clathrate hydrates, permafrost, hydrocarbon seeps, vents and mud volcanoes, and 3) how quickly methane is being produced and/or consumed by indigenous microorganisms thus enhancing and/or limiting its atmospheric release.
-Overall, the long term goal of my laboratory is to study the mechanisms controlling the dynamics of the oceanic methane system especially with respect to climate change.
+The research in this lab quantifies the dynamics at the junction of these two greenhouse gas systems.
+Analytical chemistry and isotope (radio and stable) biogeochemistry measurements are conducted and used in regional geochemical models to quantify methane and carbon dioxide biogeochemical dynamics.
+Past projects investigated methane and carbon dioxide biogeochemistry in the Gulf of Mexico, Alaskan Arctic and Subarctic, Cariaco Basin, Black Sea, and Southern California Bight focusing on such natural features as methane clathrate hydrates, subsea permafrost, and hydrocarbon seeps as well as the biochemical processes in the water column that may enhance or limit its atmospheric release.
+Overall, the long term goal of this laboratory is to study the dynamics at the junction of the oceanic methane and carbon dioxide systems especially with respect to climate change.

 Courses Offered (subject to change)